turion/manuelbaerenz-de-blog/03ProbabilityMonads/Notes.md

 # Introduction

 There are plenty of "simple prob. monad from scratch", this is an advanced thing.
+Much has been talked about how to represent probabilities, but it's a different story how to do useful things with them, and the choices of how to represent them have a huge influence on that.

 [ ] This blog post follows the version xyz of library foo